 Humans have been trying to decipher the causes of bipolar disorder and determine the best treatments for it since ancient times.
 Read on to learn about the history of bipolar disorder, which is perhaps as complex as the condition itself.

-Aretaeus of Cappadocia began the quest into the disorder by beginning the process of detailing symptoms in the medical field as early as the 1st Century in Greece.
-His notations on the link between mania and depression went largely unnoticed for many centuries.
+Aretaeus of Cappadocia began the process of detailing symptoms in the medical field as early as the 1st century in Greece.
+His notes on the link between mania and depression went largely unnoticed for many centuries.

-The ancient Greeks and Romans were responsible for the terms “mania” and “melancholia,” which are now the modern day manic and depressive.
-They even discovered that using lithium salts in baths calmed manic patients and lifted the spirits of depressed people.
-Today, lithium is a common treatment for bipolar patients.
+The ancient Greeks and Romans were responsible for the terms “mania” and “melancholia,” which are now the modern day “manic” and “depressive.”
+They even discovered that using lithium salts in baths calmed manic people and lifted the spirits of depressed people.
+Today, lithium is a common treatment for people with bipolar disorder.

-The Greek philosopher Aristotle not only acknowledged melancholy as a condition, but thanked it as the inspiration for the great artists of his time.
+The Greek philosopher Aristotle not only acknowledged melancholy as a condition, but cited it as the inspiration for the great artists of his time.

-It was common during this time that people across the globe were executed for having bipolar disorder and other mental conditions because as the study of medicine advanced, strict religious dogma stated these people were possessed by demons and should therefore be put to death.
+It was common during this time for people across the globe to be executed for having bipolar disorder and other mental conditions.
+As the study of medicine advanced, strict religious dogma stated that these people were possessed by demons and should therefore be put to death.

-Later that century, Theophilus Bonet published a great work titled Sepuchretum, a text that drew from his experience performing 3,000 autopsies.
-In it, he linked mania and melancholy in a condition called “manico-melancolicus.”
+Later that century, Theophilus Bonet published a great work titled “Sepuchretum,” a text that drew from his experience performing 3,000 autopsies.
+In it, he linked mania and melancholy in a condition called “manico-melancholicus.”